Dristro/Inqueropedia/README.md

 ---

+## Approach

+Inqueropedia is built from the ground up.
+From  dataset preparation to model architecture and training, every component is designed in-house.
+This approach ensures:
+- Full transparency and control over the model.
+- A solution tailored specifically to querying Wikipedia data.
+- A learning experience that deepens understanding of AI and NLP.

+---

 ## Why Use Inqueropedia?

 Reading through an entire Wikipedia article to learn about something can be time-consuming.
 Instead, you can use **Inqueropedia** — a chatbot designed to query Wikipedia data effortlessly.